“In brightest day,in blackest night,

 We’ll start with some of the more mild examples.
 There are the Marvel fans who railed against the Kirby estates’ “greed” for thinking that they should get a portion of the enormous profits generated by the dozens of characters and concepts Jack Kirby created, as if finally paying his family the money he should have been getting all along would somehow cause Marvel to stop publishing comics and making movies.
 How do you admire Kirby’s work while taking the exact opposite moral stance of his characters?
 Here’s a guy who always took the side of the underdog, always stood against the oppressively powerful, and yet his fans are on the wrong side of a real-life version of just the sort of situation his heroes would be involved in.

-When my friend Ken Penders learned that Sony was incorporating characters and concepts he’d created for the Sonic the Hedgehog comics into the games, he thought he should get paid for his work.
+When my friend Ken Penders learned that Sega was incorporating characters and concepts he’d created for the Sonic the Hedgehog comics into the games, he thought he should get paid for his work.
 Since he had never signed a contract with Archie, his work was not legally considered “work for hire,” and after being unable to come to terms, he sued.
 Fans, convinced that this lawsuit would somehow impact the production of the games, took to the internet to berate him for his “greed.”
 The guy actually got death threats for wanting what he was legally entitled to.

 Two relatively small examples of fan entitlement and belligerence.
 No big deal, right?